Acting responsibly to make a valued contribution to the wider local community

 - Recycling of printer cartridges and batteries: reducing toxins to landfill

-- Introduction of personalised mugs and glasses: reducing plastic cup consumption from 6,000 per month in 2007, to zero
+- Introduction of reusable mugs and glasses: reducing plastic cup consumption from 6,000 per month in 2007, to zero

 - Introduction of a ‘Give As You Earn’ (GAYE) scheme to enable staff to make regular tax-free donations through payroll